A Puppy Learns With Our Input

 He has quickly learned that it pays to chase the cat.
 Dogs love to chase!

 If you have a cat that runs from your puppy it is very important that you intercept this.
 The puppy should not be permitted to chase the cat and should not have an opportunity to chase the cat.
 This is your responsibility.
-If you witness your puppy harassing the cat, are you able to call him away from her?
-If not, a quick time out where you pick the puppy up just as you see him about to pursue the cat will do the trick.
-It is important that you ‘time out’ the puppy as soon as you see his intention to chase the cat, not once he has pounced on her.
+Prevent access to chasing the cat with a leash or gate and be sure kitty has an escape route.

 On the other hand, say a puppy is overly boisterous and approaches a cat.
 The puppy bounds over to kitty to get a game going.
 The kitty does not like the idea of wrestling and tells him so with a good right hook to the nose!

 The puppy learns to mind his manners around Ms. Kitty.
-He may try a few more times to encourage kitty to wrestle but after a few BAMS to the snout, presto, the puppy learns his manners.
+He may try a few more times to encourage kitty to wrestle but after a few BAMS to the snout, presto, the puppy learns approaching kitty in this manner results in a swat.

 Impact of the Environment